Half Marathon Recovery Week

 What to Keep

-Recovery is not about stopping altogether, it’s about running with intent and ease.
+Recovery is not about stopping altogether, it’s about running with purpose, intent and a sense of ease that allows your body to heal and rejuvenate effectively.

 Keep: